 Allowable Email.
 Boards of directors are allowed to exchange emails under the following conditions:

 - Emergency Meetings.
 See emergency meetings.

 - Minority of Directors.
 Fewer than a majority of directors may discuss or comment on an item of business so long as the email exchange does not become a "series" of emails involving a majority of the board.
 (Civ.
 Code §4910(b).)

 - Non-Business.
 A majority of directors may send and receive emails between themselves if it does not involve board business as defined above.
 Following are examples of allowable email exchanges:

-- requesting that items be placed on the agenda (prune trees, repair streets, create committees, paint buildings, repair roofs, etc.), and
+- Administrative Issues.
+This includes setting dates and times for meetings, and requesting that items be placed on the agenda (prune trees, repair streets, create committees, paint buildings, repair roofs, etc.), and

 Delegated Authority.
 Administrative and oversight tasks can still be handled via emails if delegated to a person or persons such as the president and/or manager or a committee.
 Once delegated, the president and manager can make decisions and retain the right of email consultation with directors.
 Delegated business is specifically exempted: